nmvalera/cfg-loader/docs/docs/guide.rst

 but you do not want your resulted configuration to have nested information.
 This is typically the case when you want to declare configuration by grouping settings belonging to a common family but in the end you want your configuration to have all the fields at the same level.
-The :class:`~config_loader.fields.UnwrapNested` field class is there for this purpose.
+The :class:`~cfg_loader.fields.UnwrapNested` field class is there for this purpose.

 Example
 ```````
 .. code-block:: python

-    >>> from config_loader.fields import UnwrapNested
+    >>> from cfg_loader.fields import UnwrapNested

     >>> class MyNestedConfigSchema(ConfigSchema):
     ...     setting1 = fields.Str()